BestTimesToVisit.com Logo

 packing

-Seattle's weather is famously fickle, so layers are your best friend!
-Even in summer, pack a waterproof jacket with a hood and comfortable, broken-in walking shoes.
-You might experience sunshine, drizzle, and wind all in one afternoon, so being prepared means you can actually enjoy exploring the Pike Place Market or Discovery Park without getting soaked or chilly.
+Seattle's weather is famously unpredictable, even in summer!
+Pack layers, including a waterproof jacket with a hood, and comfortable walking shoes.
+You might experience sunshine, rain, and wind all in one afternoon, so being prepared means you can enjoy exploring Pike Place Market or walking along the waterfront without getting soaked or too chilly.

 money